 - Multiply that number by your car's average estimated fuel economy, and the result is about how many miles you can go once the light comes on.
 Two gallons times, say, 26 mpg equals 52 miles.

-The bottom line is to never get to that point in the first place, no matter how you rationalize the risk.
+The bottom line to avoid paying the price is to never get to that point in the first place, no matter how you rationalize the risk.

 "If your fuel is getting down to a quarter tank," Calkins said, "try to shut down that inner voice and just stop."